Published:

 In 2015 the Open Charge Alliance introduced the Open Smart Charging Protocol (OSCP).
 The OSCP is designed to communicate predictions on the locally available capacity and enable charge management systems to fit charge profiles to those predicted availabilities.
 Specifically, the protocol was designed for distribution system operators to communicate capacity.

-OSCP 2.0, released in 2020, shifted the focus away from EVs and instead used more generic terms to include other DERs such as PV systems, batteries and heat pumps.
+OSCP 2.0, released in 2020, shifted the focus away from EVs and instead used more generic terms to include other distributed energy resources (DERs) such as photovoltaic (PV) systems, batteries and heat pumps.
 Moreover, it now also supports forecasts for generation and consumption.

 OCPI